sineptic/alternate_screen_wrapper/README.md

 }
 ```

 You can don't call drop manually.
-It will be dropped automatically when you exiting scope or panicing.
+It will be dropped automatically when you exiting scope or panicking.